ExaWorks/job-api-spec/specification.md

 TODO AM: state model should be defined before this section.

-The API specification pre-scribes a state model for jobs.
+The API specification prescribes a state model for jobs.
 Backend implementations are likely to have their own state definitions and transition semantics.
 An implementation of this API MUST ensure that